Welcome to the Penn State Commuting Zones / Labor Markets data repository.

 Labor markets are geographically defined areas where individuals can both live and work.
 While the ‘ideal’ labor market may mean different things to different people, it is generically a self-contained economic unit with dense economic activity within its borders and little economic activity crossing its borders.

-A number of researchers and Federal agencies have delineated labor-sheds including the Census Bureau, The Bureau of Economic Analysis, and the US.
+A number of researchers and Federal agencies have delineated labor markets including the Census Bureau, The Bureau of Economic Analysis, and the US.
 Department of Agriculture’s Economic Research Service.
 In each case these units are designed to give researchers access to observations suitable for regional analysis where smaller units like counties would be measuring parts of the same functional region.

-While labor-shed delineations have been available since at least the 1960’s they have rarely been subjected to scrutiny as to how well they capture meaningful economic regions.
+While labor market delineations have been available since at least the 1960’s they have rarely been subjected to scrutiny as to how well they capture meaningful economic regions.
 Economic activity is not static and rarely fits neatly within an administrative boundary so no delineation will be perfect.
 Moreover, economic activity varies spatially over time, so a delineation that works well for one time period may not work well for another.

 - First, it aggregates delineations from a range of agencies and research teams covering the years 1980 to 2010 (where available).
 It makes these delineations available with consistent, county-level crosswalks for each decade 1980 to 2010 in .txt, .xls, and .shp format for both statistical and GIS analysis.